MaxBo/Wiver/README.md

 The easiest way to handle dependencies is to use [conda](https://conda.io/miniconda.html).

-There conda packages for python 3.6 to 3.10 for windows and linux are generated in the channel *MaxBo* in [Anaconda Cloud](https://anaconda.org/MaxBo).
+There conda packages for python 3.8 to 3.12 for windows and linux are generated in the channel *MaxBo* in [Anaconda Cloud](https://anaconda.org/MaxBo).
 ```
-conda create -n wiver -c MaxBo python=3.10 wiver
+conda create -n wiver -c MaxBo python=3.12 wiver
 conda activate wiver

 ```

 Or you install it in an virtual environment with `pip install wiver`
 ```
-pip install cythoninstallhelpers
-pip install cythonarrays
 pip install wiver
 ```